 The supermarket Extra has a system of promotions that are announced over loud speaker.
 Whatever the product, clients then flock to the counter to pile high the discounted items.

 Experience it, please.

 Laranjeiras, which means “Orange Trees”, was a noble neighborhood where the Portuguese courts liked to hang out to protect their pale, pale skin from the blazing Brazilian sun.

 You will find some of the old colonial palaces, like Guanabara Palace where the governor of Rio de Janeiro works his little socks off (most likely… on Mondays, maybe even Tuesdays).

-Originally it was home to Princess Isabel the daughter of Dom Pedro II (and the badass lady who finally abolished slavery legally in the world).
+Originally it was home to Princess Isabel the daughter of Dom Pedro II (and the badass lady who finally abolished slavery legally in Brazil).

 Nowadays, Catete is a little downtrodden.
 However, when Rio was capital of Brazil, the presidential palace was located here.

 It’s a busy neighbourhood, lined with street stalls.
 A great place to soak up a Brazilian atmosphe

 You may also like our Alternative Things to Do in Rio post.

 Laranjeiras, Largo Do Machado and Catete: Knockout Neighborhood Guides to Rio de Janeiro